rouzbeh-parsi/Rouzbeh-Parsi.github.io/_pages/bc.md

 - Trend (long-term direction)
 - Seasonality (repeating patterns, if present)

 The model assigns exponentially decreasing weights to older observations, making it more responsive to recent changes. the model can be easily applied by using the built-in Forecast Sheet visual tool or by using the core formula: =FORECAST.ETS .

-## Forecast Results
+#### ETS Forecast Results
 <div id="chart" style="width:120%;height:450px;"></div>
 <script src="https://cdn.plot.ly/plotly-2.35.2.min.js"></script>
 <script src="{{ '/assets/js/bc.js' | relative_url }}"></script>